 This varied stretch of coastline will eventually form part of the proposed England Coast Path, but for now you’ll be following existing waymarked routes as much as possible for ease of walking and navigation.

 At various stages, you will walk along sections of the Severn Way, the Gordano Round, the River Parrett Trail and the West Somerset Coast Path.

 Walks will be split into day sections (to be determined) and the whole route is likely to take between six and eight days.

-The England Coast Path will be a National Trail around the whole of the English coast and one of the longest coastal walking routes in the world.
-The stretch between Brean Down and Minehead has been earmarked as a priority and the route is currently being determined.
+The England Coast Path is currently in development.
+The aim is to create a National Trail around the whole of the English coast and one of the longest coastal walking routes in the world.